No Fee Unless You Win

 The following symptoms have been reported by other patients who have suffered Exactech knee replacement failure:

-If you have experienced any of these symptoms, the experienced attorneys at Walton Telken recommend that you immediately report the issue to your surgeon, who may obtain knee x-rays to evaluate your implant.
+If you have experienced any of these symptoms, the experienced attorneys at Walton Telken Bragee recommend that you immediately report the issue to your surgeon, who may obtain knee x-rays to evaluate your implant.
 Should your surgeon find evidence of knee replacement failure, he or she may recommend knee revision surgery or surgery to exchange the defective polyethylene insert.

 Even if you have not experienced symptoms, Exactech knee recall settlements may still be available.